It is a time for sharing happiness with family and friends and, for some, a time to say “thank you” to God for the gift of a new life.

 So that families can celebrate their child without having to say things which they are not sure they believe or commit themselves to things that they may find it difficult to do, we offer a Service of Thanksgiving as well as a Service of Baptism.

 The heart of this service reflects an incident in the life of Jesus when, as it is recorded in the Bible, Jesus took some children in his arms and blessed then saying “You must let the children come to me, do not try to stop them, for the Kingdom of Heaven belongs to such as these.”
 Mark 10:13-16

 Having shared in a Thanksgiving Service, if you would like to go further and commit yourselves and your child to faith in Jesus Christ, and to Church Membership through a Service of Baptism, or a Service of Dedication, we will be pleased to help you do so.

 Whether you make use of the Thanksgiving Service or go on to the full commitment of Baptism or Dedication (or neither!) you are most welcome to be part of the life of Church of Our Saviour.
 For those going on to Baptism or Dedication we invite, and would expect, you to come regularly to our Sunday Worship as well as take part in other activities which are appropriate.

 Church of Our Saviour seeks to be a family friendly church where we recognise the needs of children and adults alike and love to worship Jesus together.
 At many of our services we have special activities for children from the age of 3-10yrs in our Childrens Groups.
 Younger children stay in church with parents and we can offer a crèche/buggy area quite easily.

-On Thursday and Friday mornings in term time we have a pre-school group called Tiny Treasures which runs in church.
+On Thursday and Friday mornings in term time we have a pre-school group called Wiggles which runs in church.
 Many families have found this to be a really good way of getting to know other people and learning more about God and the church.